-So when you want to make sure your readers have everything they need or have completed all the necessary tasks, then a checklist is one of the best types of blog posts to use.
+So when you want to make sure your readers have everything they need or have completed all the necessary tasks, then a checklist is one of the best types of blog posts.
 Readers tend to like checklists and relate to the presentation well.

 For these types of blog posts, you’ll need to provide your readers with instructions on how to complete a specific task.
 This means you’ll be creating a tutorial on how to accomplish something.
 Almost anything would be appropriate for you to share with your readers.
-Not only does this benefit your reader, but it also helps boost your reputation as an authority with others.
+This benefits your reader, but it also helps boost your reputation as an authority with others.

 DO NOT sell short the power of teaching what you know.
 Just for illustration, let’s assume you are an expert with software like Adobe Photoshop and AutoCAD.
 Go ahead and make up training modules on the basic principles for your potential readers.
-While there is abundant material on these, your aptitude, along with the collation method, may make you a top-notch teacher.
+While there is abundant material on these, your aptitude and the collation method may make you a top-notch teacher.

-Tutorials are excellent, solely for the reason that they can be beneficial to just about anybody.
-Providing detailed instructions demonstrates that you’re an authority on the topic that you’re teaching.
-Your expertise becomes more noticeable when you write on issues that are less generally known. (like the earlier example, most people do not know how to drive stick shifts).
+Tutorials are excellent solely because they can be beneficial to just about anybody.
+Providing detailed instructions demonstrates that you’re an authority on the topic you’re teaching.
+Your expertise becomes more noticeable when you write on less generally known issues. (like the earlier example, most people do not know how to drive stick shifts).

 Not all tutorials have to be detailed exhaustively.
 Sometimes, you may just want to provide more general guidance to your readers, too; In either case, your audience can determine the flow.

-To help you generate some ideas on ‘how-to’ posts and tutorials, try exploring some of the forums in your niche topic.
+Try exploring some of the forums on your niche topic to help you generate some ideas on ‘how-to’ posts and tutorials.
 You can also investigate other related blogs to see what others ask about doing certain things.
 Well-thought-out “how-to” types of blog posts are usually well accepted and can help distinguish you as an expert in your niche.

 People love interviews, especially with role models and admirers.
-Try interviewing someone in your niche and posting the interview results, whether in text format or in the video, with your blog readers.
+Try interviewing someone in your niche and posting the interview results with your blog readers, whether in text format or in the video.
 This is known to increase blog traffic.
-Most likely, the person you interview will post or tag it on their blog.
+The person you interview will likely post or tag it on their blog.
 Additionally, they may share it on social media, undoubtedly increasing visits to your blog!

 You may not be one of the best in your field.
 However, you can always ask to interview that person.
 Make the interview unique by asking questions no other interviewer has asked.